slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On deceiving

 <!--
-> *"Everything you say should be true, but not everything true should be said."
--- Voltaire*
 > *"A tiger wearing a bell will starve."
 -- Proverb*
 > *"Beware of false knowledge; it is more dangerous than ignarance."